Beit Shemesh: Arab-Israeli conflict

+Transportation

+Bet Shemesh will be getting a much-needed facelift to its transportation infrastructure.
+In November 2024, the "Accelerator" project was approved at a cost of 1 billion shekels.
+As part of the project, bus lanes will be built, new bike paths will be paved, smart traffic lights and roundabouts will be built, and street signs and municipal signs will be upgraded.
+In addition, new, advanced bus stops will be built with real-time information displays and full accessibility.
+Work is expected to start on the project in March 2025.

-All public bus service is operated with mixed gender seating.
-Tnufah Bus compay which started service in 2022 and Kavim Express are currently the transportation carriers in Beit Shemesh.
+The Tnufah Bus company which started service in 2022 and Express are the transportation carriers in Beit Shemesh.
 Previously Superbus and Egged also provided bus service.
-By law there is no discrimination in seating between men and women on all public transportation.

 Communal tensions

-In 2022 Beit Shemesh is a thriving city with a mainly Orthodox and modern Orthodox population.
-The growing pains of communal tentions of two decades ago have faded since the efforts of the last two mayors: Moshe Abutbul who now is a Knesset member and Aliza Bloch, the current mayor.
-Beit Shemesh is considered a religious, family oriented city where children can walk safely and freely both day and night in all parts of the city.
+As of 2024, Beit Shemesh is a thriving city with a mainly Haredi population, as well as a Dati Leumi minority.
+The growing pains of communal tensions of two decades ago have faded since the efforts of the last two mayors: Moshe Abutbul who now is a Knesset member and Aliza Bloch, the former mayor.
+Beit Shemesh is considered a religious, family-oriented city where children can walk safely and freely both day and night in all parts of the city under the current leadership of Shmuel Greenberg.

 In 2004 the Israel Association of Ethiopian Jews claimed that Ethiopian Jews working for the municipality were being paid below-minimum wages.
 In 2011, the Association criticized the referral of Ethiopian Jews to three private pre-schools run by the mayor's wife.

 According to The Jerusalem Post, women who belong to a Haredi burqa sect in Beit Shemesh were ostracized by the Haredi community.
 The leader of the movement, dubbed the "Taliban mother" by the Israeli press, was convicted by the Jerusalem District Court in 2009 on three counts of abuse of a minor and 25 counts of assault in aggravated circumstances, and sentenced to four years in prison.
 Her husband was also convicted of 10 counts of assault and three counts of abuse of a minor or helpless person, and was sentenced to six months in jail.

-In 2011, conflicts erupted in Beit Shemesh between extremist ultra-Orthodox men, possibly members of a group known as the Sikrikim, and other residents of the town due to gender separation at local health clinics, and so called ‘mehadrin buses’ where men sit in the front and women in the back.
+In 2011, conflicts erupted in Beit Shemesh between extremist anti-religious activists and devout Haredi men, possibly members of a group known as the Sikrikim, and other residents of the town due to opposition to maintaining gender separation at local health clinics, and so called ‘mehadrin buses’ where men and women sit separately.

-When the municipality removed a sign asking women to stay away from a synagogue, hundreds of Haredi men staged riots in which they attacked police officers and reporters.
+When the municipality removed a sign asking women to respect gender separation rules in a synagogue, hundreds of devout Haredim staged protests in which physical force was allegedly used against police officers and reporters.
 Several placards urging segregation between men and women were put back after being removed by the police.